The Xometry app works best with JavaScript enabled!

 Alternative material options for polycarbonate (PC) are highly dependent on the application.
 Examples of alternative materials are:

-1. Acrylic offers some advantages, such as better scratch resistance and lower temperature working, but it is considerably less strong.
-Acrylic offers good clarity, but a lower refractive index, making it suitable for windows but less so for lenses.
+1. Acrylic offers some advantages, such as better scratch resistance and lower temperature working, but it is considerably less strong than other materials.
+Acrylic provides good clarity, but a lower refractive index, making it suitable for windows, but less so for lenses.
 In this case, urethane materials such as Trivex™ offer advantages.

-2. In lower-grade transparent applications, polystyrene (PS) offers an alternative to PC, but it is considerably weaker and very fracture prone.
+2. In lower-grade transparent applications, polystyrene (PS) offers an alternative to PC, but it is considerably weaker and highly prone to fracture.
 However, for applications such as light guides, PS can serve well.

-3. In many cases, ABS is a good alternative to PC, where ultimate strength and flexural resilience are less important.
+3. In many cases, ABS is a good alternative to PC, where ultimate strength and flexural resilience are less critical.

 1. Trivex™ is a registered trademark of PPG Industries Ohio, Inc.